-Choose your collaborations wisely.
+- Choose your collaborations wisely.

 There is no right or wrong answer when it comes to responding to these offers, but keep in mind that your audience trusts you and they want to see specific things from you.

-Brands sometimes want you to work in exchange for product.
+- Brands sometimes want you to work in exchange for product.

-If you feel that the value of the product is equal to the value that you’re bringing to the company, then it’s okay to work in exchange for product the first few times.
-Especially if you’re just getting started and building your portfolio.
+If you feel that the value of the product is equal to the value that you’re bringing to the company and the work you’re putting in, then it’s okay to work in exchange for product on occasion.

-You’ll get some rejection and some silence.
+- You’ll get some rejection and some silence.

 Either way, you will face some rejection, and you will get a lot of unanswered emails and phone calls.